 Tax efficient investment options

-If your child has a Child Trust Fund, you could top-this up, up to the £4,080 limit this tax year.
+If your child has a Child Trust Fund, you could top-this up, up to the current annual limit of £4,080 for the 2015/2016 tax year.
 If they don't you can take out a Junior ISA for an under-18 year old.
-These allow you to pay in up to £4,080 this tax year in stocks and shares and/or cash.
+These also allow you to pay in up to the 2015/2016 allowance of £4,080 in stocks and shares and/or cash.

 Both Junior ISAs and Child Tax Exempt Savings Plans offer several advantages: